Study of the acoustic and thermal response of an elastically anisotropic solid to a sub-nanosecond laser pulse in transient grating spectroscopy: Methods

-Note that the magnitude of the heat source, i.e., the amount of energy deposited into a material, affects the absolute magnitude of temperature changes and displacement.
+For the simulation, the magnitude of the heat source in Eq. \eqref{eq:thermalPulse}---the amount of energy deposited into a material---affects the absolute magnitude of temperature changes and displacement.
 However, because the thermal expansion coefficient used in our model is linear, the nature of the temperature rise and the displacement characteristics (and resulting frequency spectra) remain arbitrarily scalable.
 Due to the simplified geometry, the simulation aims to reproduce the spatiotemporal character of the displacement dynamics, and the absolute values are not crucial.
-Thus, the scaling coefficient was chosen so that the maximum temperature peak was on the order of tens of kelvins.
+Thus, the scaling coefficient was chosen so that the maximum temperature peak was on the order of tens of kelvins (expected in the experiment).